 For example, I often work with audio evidence that is extremely quiet.
 This often requires a gain increase of portions where only voice content exists.
 If the gain is increased too much, it can cause clipping of the audio output.
 When this occurs, the edges of the waveform are essentially clipped off, producing a distorted and noisy audio signal.
 The end result is a less intelligible voice than the original, essentially defeating the purpose of the whole process.

-Audio Forensic Experts have a plethora of tools at their disposal, which is making audio enhancements more and more effective.
+The experts at Primeau Forensics have a plethora of tools at their disposal, which is making audio enhancements more and more effective.
 There are some things to be cautious of when enhancing audio.
-This is determined on a case by case basis.
+This is determined on a case-by-case basis.
 Any technique that is taught in training should be used as long as the technique is accepted in the scientific community.

-Call us with your questions on audio enhancement and ask about our preliminary analysis 800.647.4281
+Contact us with your questions on audio enhancement and ask about our preliminary analysis.